sebseager/torchmortem/README.md

 **Diagnostic autopsy for PyTorch training runs.**

-`torchmortem` hooks into your PyTorch training loop and produces a diagnostic report (an "autopsy", if you will) telling you why your training might be broken and how to fix it.
+`torchmortem` hooks into your PyTorch training loop and produces a "postmortem" diagnostic report telling you why your training might be broken and how to fix it.

 If you need full-fledged experiment tracking, hyperparameter sweeps, or collaborative dashboards, this is probably not the right tool.
 Instead, go look at platforms like